 As a responsible transnational business, DyStar respects the fundamental rights of all, regardless of whether they are company employees or external parties.
 Across all countries of operation, labor laws are adhered to without exception.
-Any changes in operation are notified at least two To avoid any oversight by the local management, weeks in advance.
+Any changes in operation are notified at least two weeks in advance.
 During the reporting periods, DyStar has received no fines or penalties related to labor practices and human rights abuse.
 There were no cases of illegal conduct surrounding the treatment of local communities and indigenous peoples.